 2. Rammed Earth

-Construction crews require only minimal training on the material to build new structures using it.
-Building a rammed earth structure is a labor-intensive process, however, meaning that labor costs for a building may be higher when rammed earth is used.
+Construction crews require minimal training on the material to build new structures using it.
+Building a rammed earth structure is a labor-intensive process, meaning that labor costs for a building may be higher when rammed earth is used.
 A crew will also need at least one skilled laborer to lead the construction process.

 The material also has a unique visual appearance.
 It's multi-colored, and with the layers of soil visible in the final product, it makes a good choice for clients who want a distinctive building facade or interior walls.